CSVdB/PACT-code/README.md

 - Form submission for workouts

 First goal: More interaction between the founders.
-- Add a free form "description" to each workout submission
 - Add pictures to workouts
+- Add comments on other people's posts

+Discuss with founders:
-- Add workout-free pictures: Food, (healthy) fun
+- Add workout-free pictures: Food, (healthy) fun???
+- "Like" button for UserWorkouts???
+  * You can see you liked something already, and cancel your like
+  * You can see who liked what things, includes links to their public profile

 MVP (with customers):
+- Speed up the tests
 - Allow to cut out a circle out of each picture, to be used instead
   * Then finalize MVP design with Sander
 - Implement Sander's designs together